 At Credit Karma, where you start isn't necessarily where you stay.
-Jeff talks about making the switch from QA to Development, and the satisfaction - and scrambles - that come with career growth.
+Jeff talks about making the switch from QA to Development, and the satisfaction - and scrambles - that come with career change.

 If Finagle microservices are deployed to a production environment without taking the time to configure, at least, some essential sane defaults, most of the features that make these microservices resilient, fault-tolerant, and highly performant can be lost.
 In our move to microservices, we learned how to make the most out of this tool.